-WEST WYALONG PROJECT
+WEST WYALONG COPPER MINING

 The West Wyalong Project is a farm-in joint venture agreement between Argent Minerals (as Operator) and Golden Cross Operations Pty Ltd, in which Argent has earned a 70% interest.

-The West Wyalong Project is located within the same geological setting that hosts world class porphyry copper-gold mines such as Newcrest’s Cadia, China Molybdenum’s Northparkes, as well as the Lake Cowal Gold Mine – which was acquired by Evolution Mining Limited in July 2015 and is located 37 kilometres to the north of West Wyalong.
+The West Wyalong Project is located within the same geological setting that hosts world-class porphyry copper-gold mines such as Newcrest’s Cadia, China Molybdenum’s Northparkes, as well as the Lake Cowal Gold Mine – which was acquired by Evolution Mining Limited in July 2015 and is located 37 kilometres to the north of West Wyalong.

 Argent has identified two potentially significant copper-gold targets by means of a high resolution airborne magnetic survey and induced polarisation (IP) surveys.
 The co-location of each magnetic anomaly with an IP chargeability high anomaly, and strong copper-gold geochemistry intersected above by historical Newcrest shallow air core drilling, together confirm the two targets: Theia and Narragudgil.